tammo-v/astro-platform-starter/src/pages/overview.md

 `(3 * 2 * 7) / (4 * 5 * 9) = 42 / 180 = 7 / 30`

-Rather than evaluating each fraction individually, the system groups the terms compositionally.
-This reduces intermediate operations and avoids unnecessary approximation.
-The result is faster execution and more efficient expression handling in long rational sequences — especially in AI or modeling workloads where symbolic operations are part of an extended pipeline.

-`3 / 4 * 2 / 5 * 7 / 9`

-is processed as:

-`(3 * 2 * 7) / (4 * 5 * 9) = 42 / 180 = 7 / 30`

-Each component is preserved symbolically throughout the process.
-Grouping enables exactness, and allows evaluation to occur only when required.
-This becomes especially useful in extended rational workflows — for example in AI, simulation, or symbolic modeling — where multiple transformations may be applied before a final result is needed.
+The system composes the expression as a whole.
+This reduces intermediate evaluations.
+The result is fast execution, efficient expression handling, and the opportunity to evaluate at a high resolution at the final stage.

 ---